main-branch/chezroot/README.md

 Commands executed WITH `sudo` are:

-- add, apply, cat, destroy, diff, dump, execute-template, init, merge, merge-all, purge, re-add, status, unmanaged, update, verify
+- add, apply, cat, destroy, diff, dump, execute-template, init (only when `--apply` or `--one-shot` is used), merge, merge-all, purge, re-add, status, unmanaged, update, verify

 Commands executed WITHOUT `sudo` are: